joopringelberg/perspectives-react/README.md

 ```

 ### ExternalViewOfBoundContext
-Selects the View `viewname` of a ExternalRole; expects that ExternalRole to be the Binding of its `role` attribute.
+Selects the View `viewname` of an ExternalRole; expects that ExternalRole to be the Binding of its `role` attribute.
 This Component is the composition `View <<< RoleBinding`.

 Attribute | Description
 --- | ---